Table of Contents

 More Protections Under the CARD Act

-The CARD Act also protects consumers with less than perfect credit by restricting the fees credit card companies can charge for low-balance cards.
+The CARD Act also protects consumers with less than perfect credit by restricting the amount of credit card fees that can be charged for low-balance cards.
 Specifically, it bans companies from charging fees that exceed 25% of your credit card limits.

 They cannot mail offers to anyone under the age of 21 unless that person chooses to allow it, and the law eliminates excessive marketing.
-Tightening restrictions on credit card companies on young adults helps keep them out of trouble before they truly understand the implications of their actions.
+Tightening restrictions on credit cards for young adults helps keep them out of trouble before they truly understand the implications of their actions.

-Remember, the main goal of the Truth in Lending Act is transparency.
+Remember, the primary goal of the Truth in Lending Act is transparency.
 These laws aren’t designed to tell lenders who they can loan money to or what an interest rate should be.